fransjesky/fransjesky/README.md

 ### Quick Biography

-In my early senior high school year, i learned from my friend how to 'write' OOP language in C++ without any knowledge of C++.
+In my early senior high school year, i learned from my friend how to 'write' OOP in C++ without any knowledge of C++.
 Since then, programming has become my passion.
-I went to [京都コンピュータ学院 (Kyoto Computer Gakuin)](https://www.kcg.edu/) university in Japan to study IT.
+I went to [京都コンピュータ学院 (Kyoto Computer Gakuin)](https://www.kcg.edu/) college in Japan to study IT.
 When i returned from Japan, i joined two coding Bootcamps called [Hacktiv8](https://www.hacktiv8.com/) and [Impact Byte](https://impactbyte.com/id/home).
 In September 2020, i joined [Xcidic](https://xcidic.com/) and started working full time as a frontend developer.

 <br/>